OctopusDeploy/blog/blog/2017-11/mixing-keys-in-tomcat.md

 In a [previous blog post](/blog/2017-11/sni-in-tomcat.md) we looked at how Tomcat 8.5+ uses SNI to map certificates to the hostname of a request.

-Tomcat 8.5+ can go one step further and supports multiple key types for each host.
-This is most useful for supporting RSA keys with older browsers, while supporting the newer ECDSA keys with compatible browsers.
+Tomcat 8.5+ can go one step further and supports multiple certificate types for each host.
+This is most useful for supporting RSA with older browsers, while supporting ECDSA with compatible browsers.

-In this blog post we'll take a look at how to configure Tomcat with multiple key types.
+In this blog post we'll take a look at how to configure Tomcat with multiple certificate types.

 ## Creating Self Signed RSA Keys